 This Alcohol and other drug residential rehabilitation facility Part B: Health facility briefing and planning guideline must be read in conjunction with generic requirements and standard components as described in Parts A, B, C and D of the Australasian Health Facility Guidelines.

-Learn more about VHHSBA’s design guidelines via our practitioners section.
+Learn more about VHHSBA’s design guidelines via our technical guidelines page.